tlack/xxl/README.md

 currently stands at `(2,3,4,5,6,7,8,8,9,10,11,12,13,14,15,16i)`.

 `% x` invokes the "mod" operator, returning the integer remainder of y divided by x.
+This part highlights an interesting and important detail of XXL that separates it from more popular languages: most simple operators, like the math functions `+ - / * % | &` can work with one or more numbers on both sides of them.
+This is a big time saver compared to writing endless horrible loops in other languages.

-So we're getting the remainder of that whole list, divided by our target number, `17`.
+So with `(result) % x` we're getting the remainder of that whole list, divided by our target number, `17`.

 This yields the uninteresting `(2,3,4,5,6,7,8,9,10,11,12,13,14,15,16i)`, which is what we would expect: nothing *evenly* divides into 17, or else it wouldn't